-No two casks of whisky age the same way and distillers normally vat together multiple casks in order to get a consistent flavour profile from batch to batch.
-This vatting process leaves the customer safe in the knowledge that they’ll be satisfied with their chosen dram time and time again but on the other hand, perhaps something is lost… A cask that matured particularly well perhaps, or developed some quirks of flavour along the way… A cask unlike all the others… That’s where the excitement of single cask whisky begins.
+No two casks of whisky age the same way and distillers vat together multiple casks in order to get a consistent flavour profile from batch to batch.
+This vatting process leaves the customer safe in the knowledge that they’ll be satisfied with their chosen dram time and time again but at the same time, it is possible that something is lost along the way… A cask which matured particularly well perhaps, or one which developed some peculiar quirks of flavour over the years… A cask, unlike all the others… This is where the excitement of single cask whisky comes from.

-Distilleries sell casks, sometimes just to raise a bit of capital, sometimes in a long standing deal with blenders and sometimes, because the maturation has resulted in something too ‘different’ to go into their core range.
+Distilleries sell casks, sometimes just to raise a bit of capital, sometimes in a long-standing deal with blenders and sometimes, because maturation has resulted in something too ‘different’ to be used in their core range.
 These casks often end up in the hands of independent bottlers who can release them without the pressure to stay true to a house style or to comply with a particular age statement.

-A name I’m sure will crop up more than once on this site is Gordon & MacPhail.
+One name which I’m sure will appear frequently on this site is Gordon & MacPhail.
 James Gordon and Alistair MacPhail founded their family grocers, tea, wine & spirits merchant in Elgin, Scotland in 1895.
 They bought casks of whisky in order to make blends to sell locally but before long they began to specialise in single malts, bottling whisky from distilleries like Macallan, Glenlivet, Glen Grant, Linkwood and Mortlach.
-Today they bottle single malts under many ranges which include The Cask Strength Collection, Connoisseur’s Choice and The MacPhails Collection.
+Today they bottle single malts under many ranges which include The Cask Strength Collection and the MacPhail’s Collection.

-This particular release of Ledaig states that it was distilled in 1996 and bottled in 2013, making it 17 years old.
-This is one of the great things about Independent Bottlers… In my review of the Oban 14 year old, I mentioned that I like to see practical information on a label and this is exactly what I’m talking about – not only an age but a vintage as well.
-Furthermore, the label tells me that it was matured in refill American hogsheads and that it’s natural colour and non-chill filtered.
-This gives us an idea what to expect from the dram.
+This G&M Ledaig was distilled in 1996 and bottled in 2013, making it 17 years old.
+In my review of the Oban 14-year-old, I wrote that I prefer to see some practical information on a label and this is exactly what I mean, not just age, but a vintage and cask history (refill American Hogsheads) as well, not to mention an assurance that no chill filtration has taken part.
+All of this information helps us to build up a picture of what to expect from the dram.

-My first experience with Ledaig was with a non-age statement distillery release which was nice but a bit young and feisty.
-The official releases have been improving steadily and the standard 10 year old is a fine malt and a good alternative to Islay for those who like it smokey.
-If this 17 year old from Gordon & MacPhail is any indication, Ledaig can also handle a bit of age nicely which bodes well for future releases from the distillery.
+My first experience with Ledaig was a non-age statement distillery release which was nice but a bit young and feisty.
+The official releases have been improving steadily and the standard 10-year-old is a fine malt and a good alternative to Islay for those who like it smoky.